aguilarcarboni/perseverance-tracker/README.md

 ```

 ### Results
-- Scored a 110% on the project
+- Scored a 110% in the project

 ### created by [@aguilarcarboni](https://github.com/aguilarcarboni/)